 To ensure that apprentices develop the knowledge, skills and behaviours that underpin occupational competence, it is recommended that they follow a structured programme of training and development.
-The period of training and development must include a minimum of 20 per cent off-the-job training, away from the day-to-day job.
+The period of training and development must include the minimum ESFA requirements for off-the-job training, away from the day-to-day job.
 Please refer to ESFA guidance and funding rules regarding the definition of what training interventions are permissible under the ruling and responsibilities for recording and evidencing off-job training activities.